dannydjdk/Tiny-Redstone/README.md

 ### Tiny Redstone Block ![Tiny Redstone Block](https://media.forgecdn.net/attachments/345/702/tiny_redstone_block.png "Tiny Redstone Block")

-Like their huge counterpart, Tiny Redstone Blocks output full redstone power on all 4 directions.
+Like their huge counterpart, Tiny Redstone Blocks output full redstone power in all 4 directions.

 *Note:* You can not break a Redstone Panel while you are holding a Redstone Wrench or a tiny component.
-This is to help prevent accidental breakage while removing tiny components from the panel.
+This is to help prevent accidental breakage while removing tiny components from the panel, especially in creative mode.

 ## Future Plans

-Tiny buttons, levers, redstone lamps, and even pistons!!
+- Tiny buttons, levers, redstone lamps, and even pistons!!
-Export/Import circuits to share or use between worlds One Probe support, so you can see the redstone signal of each tiny component.
+- Export/Import circuits to share with friends or use between worlds
+- One Probe support, so you can see the redstone signal of each tiny component.
-Several model improvements.
+- Several model improvements.
-Sneak right click with wrench to instantly pick up a panel.
+- Sneak right click with wrench to instantly pick up a panel.
-Support for creative player to left click to remove tiny components (currently creatives must sneak-right click with wrench) Possible add ons - gates, clocks, redstone math (possibly as an add-on mod since I want to keep this mod vanilla flavored) Fixing whatever bugs you find that somehow I didn't find.
+- Support for creative player to left click to remove tiny components (currently creatives must sneak-right click with wrench)
+- Possible add ons - gates, clocks, redstone math (possibly as an add-on mod since I want to keep this mod vanilla flavored)
+- Fixing whatever bugs you find that somehow I didn't find.

 ## Permissions